o3de/o3de.org/content/docs/userguide/animation/editor/blending-blendtwo.md

 ---
-description: ' Use the Blend Two node in &ALYlong; &animation-editor; to blend two nodes that do not need additive blending. '
+description: ' Use the Blend Two node in Amazon Lumberyard Animation Editor to blend two nodes that do not need additive blending. '
 title: Blend Two Node
 ---